THE CHAPEL OF CHRIST THE ENCOMPASSER AND ALL HIS HOLY ANGELS

 keep a Rule of Life inspired by the Community; and many members of the Caim,

-Warden of SOLI is the Very Reverend Gerald Stranraer-Mull, Dean
+Warden of SOLI is the Very Reverend Gerald Stranraer-Mull, the Dean

 Emeritus of the Diocese of Aberdeen and Orkney.
 Father Gerald lives in

-Ross-shire but makes regular visits to yjr Community.
+Ross-shire but makes regular visits to the Community.
+He can be contacted by phone at 01463 870986.

-life of the community centres around the Mass and the members also meet
+life of the community - on Fetlar and Unst - centres on the Mass, and the Community also meets

 in Chapel for some of the Prayer Offices, others being said privately.

-recent years it has not been possible to accommodate visitors
+recent years it has not been possible to accommodate resident visitors

 within the community.
 Visitors are, though, very welcome to come to the

-Chapel for private prayer (and to make themselves tea or coffee in a room close-by).
+Chapel at Aithness on Fetlar for private prayer (and to make themselves tea or coffee in a room close-by).
 Those

 visiting are asked to respect the quiet, solitary and prayerful